-3.2 Key Concepts
+Key Concepts

-Below some key concepts are presented that are important for understanding how aqueous solutions behave and for understanding how an aqueous-bearing heterogeneous interaction system is properly defined and calculated in Thermo-Calc.
+The following are two key concepts important for understanding how aqueous solutions behave and how an aqueous-bearing heterogeneous interaction system is properly defined and calculated in Thermo-Calc.

-3.2.1 Effective Interaction Ratio
+Effective Interaction Ratio

 A pH-Eh plot is always related to a certain amount of initial alloys or other condensed materials that has effectively reacted with an aqueous solution in the system.
 This is the amount of condensed material that is fully in equilibrium with the defined aqueous solution phase.
 The amount is specified relative to an aqueous solution that is normally comprised of 1 kg of water with certain specified solute concentrations at certain temperature and pressure conditions.
 (This is why a calculated Pourbaix diagram is typically presented for an initial amount of the interacting metal or alloy at a certain level, such as 10-6, 1E-3, 0.1 or 1 mole of metal or alloy.)
 It is called the Effective Interaction Ratio (between the initial alloy or alloyed phases and the initial aqueous solution) and it is expressed in terms of molality (mol/kg).